OpenAMP/openamp-docs/protocol_details/resource_tbl.rst

 The table consists of a header detailing a version, number of resource entries and an array pointing at the offset location of each entry.
 Directly following the header are the resource entries themselves, each of which has a 32 bit type.
-These in remote context will likely be memory carve outs for location of parts of the remote system and virtio device definitions.
+These in remote context will likely be memory carve outs for locations of parts of the remote system and virtio device definitions.

 .. csv-table::